Contactless Payment in Barcelona (Credit & Debit Cards, Google Pay, Apple Pay & Samsung Pay)

 You can either take a photo of the card or enter the card details manually.
 The exact procedure for authorizing payment with the card will vary slightly depending on the bank which issued the card.

-2. Once you have added your cards to the app, you are now ready to pay using your smartphone.
+2. Once you have added your cards to the app, you can now pay using your smartphone.

 When you pay using Apple Pay, you effectively pay with the card you added to the phone.
 This means that if a store doesn’t accept a particular credit card for whatever reason, you won’t be able to pay with this card using your phone either.